-By August 1st, 2019, and by May 1st of each subsequent Contract Year, Contractor will provide an annual measurement tool(s) or KPI's that will allow University and Contractor to proactively measure/monitor quality (service, food, etc.) as well as meal plan perception and satisfaction, on a month-to-month, and year-to-year basis as well as.
+By August 1st, 2020, and by May 1st of each subsequent Contract Year, Contractor will provide an annual measurement tool(s) or KPI's that will allow University and Contractor to proactively measure/monitor quality as well as financial performance (service, food, etc.) as well as meal plan perception and satisfaction, on a month-to-month, and year-to-year basis as well as.
 The intent of the reporting mechanism will be to create measurable goals that both parties can use to monitor and ensure progress in multiple key categories throughout the contract term.